danielmarschall/filter_foundry/BUILDING.md

 * Download: https://sourceforge.net/projects/openwatcom/files/
 * To build in Windows with the OpenWatcom IDE, see the wpj subdirectory and notes (README.md), kindly provided by Peter Heckert and Daniel Marschall.
-* Most recently tested with Open Watcom 1.9 and Adobe Photoshop SDK CC 2017.
+* Most recently tested with Open Watcom 1.9 and Adobe Photoshop SDK 2023.

 BUILDING WITH MINGW32/64
 * IMPORTANT: Building with MINGW32/64 is currently NOT possible